-Review: Seattle Symphony and music director Thomas Dausgaard triumph in first concert of new era
+Review: Seattle Symphony and music director Thomas Dausgaard triumph in opening-night concert of new era

 A rousing ovation brought Trifonov back to the stage for a remarkable encore: his own glistening transcription for solo piano of Rachmaninov’s “Silver Bells” (from the orchestral work “The Bells,” Op.
 35).

-The iconic opening of Richard Strauss’ massive tone poem “Also Sprach Zarathustra” was made considerably more famous in the soundtrack of the famous Stanley Kubrick film, “2001: A Space Odyssey.”
+The iconic opening of Richard Strauss’ massive tone poem “Also Sprach Zarathustra” was made considerably more famous in the soundtrack of the Stanley Kubrick film, “2001: A Space Odyssey.”
 Grandiose and mercurial, the Strauss score was inspired by his readings in the works of philosopher Friedrich Nietzsche.
 It’s a spectacular orchestral showpiece, beginning with the wonderfully rumbly bass tones from Benaroya Hall’s Watjen Concert Organ (played by Joseph Adam), and demanding virtuoso musicianship from every section in the orchestra.
 Dausgaard seemed to interact with every player as the mammoth work gradually unfolded on a stage crammed with extra musicians in nearly every section.
-The excellent solo work from all the principals (notably concertmaster Noah Geller, trumpeter David Gordon, and cellist Efe Baltacigil) emerged from the vast tapestry of this score with particular distinction.
+The excellent solo work from all the principals (notably concertmaster Noah Geller, trumpeter David Gordon and cellist Efe Baltacigil) emerged from the vast tapestry of this score with particular distinction.

 The “Champagne Galop” encore, announced by a jubilant Dausgaard, put the final festive notes on the program — and many of the concertgoers went on to raise Champagne glasses of their own in the post-concert gala event.
 Here’s to the start of a most promising new era for Seattle music lovers.